IansiryaKatana/iskabookingportal/docs/architecture-spec.md

   - Student portal displays cashback information
   - Payment summary accounts for cashback
 - **Auto-Application**: Eligible cashbacks automatically applied when application is confirmed
+- **Academic Year Filtering**:
+  - When an academic year is selected, shows campaigns for that year OR campaigns with no academic year (applies to all)
+  - AcademicYearSelector auto-selects default year on page load to ensure campaigns display immediately

 ### 9.11 Name Synchronization System
 - **Multi-Source Name Resolution**: `useStudentName` hook that checks multiple sources in priority order: